ethpandaops/ethereum-package/README.md

 Kurtosis packages work the same way over Docker or on Kubernetes.
 Please visit our [Kubernetes docs](https://docs.kurtosis.com/k8s) to learn how to spin up a private testnet on a Kubernetes cluster.

+#### Considerations for Running on a Public Testnet with a Cloud Provider
+When running on a public testnet using a cloud provider's Kubernetes cluster, there are a few important factors to consider:

+1. State Growth: The growth of the state might be faster than anticipated.
+This could potentially lead to issues if the default parameters become insufficient over time.
+It's important to monitor state growth and adjust parameters as necessary.

+2. Persistent Storage Speed: Most cloud providers provision their Kubernetes clusters with relatively slow persistent storage by default.
+This can cause performance issues, particularly with Ethereum Light (EL) clients.

+3. Network Syncing: The disk speed provided by cloud providers may not be sufficient to sync with networks that have high demands, such as the mainnet.
+This could lead to syncing issues and delays.

+To mitigate these issues, you can use the `el_client_volume_size`(coming soon) and `cl_client_volume_size`(coming soon) flags to override the default settings locally.
+This allows you to allocate more storage to the EL and CL clients, which can help accommodate faster state growth and improve syncing performance.
+However, keep in mind that increasing the volume size may also increase your cloud provider costs.
+Always monitor your usage and adjust as necessary to balance performance and cost.

+For optimal performance, we recommend using a cloud provider that allows you to provision Kubernetes clusters with fast persistent storage or self hosting your own Kubernetes cluster with fast persistent storage.

 #### Tear down

 The testnet will reside in an [enclave][enclave] - an isolated, ephemeral environment.
 The enclave and its contents (e.g. running containers, files artifacts, etc) will persist until torn down.
 You can remove an enclave and its contents with: